Organisational Overview / Our most material issues

 Loss of sales is highly likely if increased costs

 make our product prices uncompetitive.
-A further
+A

-of electricity shortages.
-Should the Venture be
+because of electricity shortages.
+Should the

-unable to secure electricity supply for new
+Venture be unable to secure electricity supply

-This issue could impact shareholders, Merafe
+operations.
+This issue could impact

-management and employees as well as Venture
+employees as well as Venture management,

-management, Venture employees, communities
+Venture employees, communities and

 The Venture's continued development and application of energy-efficient

-pricing.
-The Venture's strategy to explore and exploit alternative sources
+explore and exploit viable alternative sources of energy continues.

 Infrastructure and logistics